balena-io/docs/pages/management/applications.md

 __Note:__ Environment variables that are set by the system are prefixed with `RESIN_`; as a consequence you cannot define environment variables for an application with this prefix in their name.

 * `RESIN_DEVICE_UUID` - The value of this variable is the current device's unique identifier.

+## Best Practices

+### Collaboration management

+Organizations should use accounts, that are bound to the organization itself and not to a specific employee.
+These main accounts should be the owners of all applications that the organization care about.
+To give employees access to applications the employee accounts are setup as collaborators for these applications.
+This allows a strict separation, between organization applications and employee applications.
+It also allows to revoke access to an application again.